nicksauerwein/IOpy/docs/docs/index.md

               bath_temp = 10e-3)
 ```

-And finally defining the system, output port and the spectrum:
+And finally defining the system, the output port and the spectrum:

 ```python
 sys_cav = System([a], [a_in0,  a_inex], [])